Section 14: Enforcement Tests, Testing Matrix & Exit Criteria

 }

-/// TypeDef in BUILTIN_TYPES.
-Variants without methods (Unit, Never,
+/// corresponding TypeDef in BUILTIN_TYPES.
+Variants with zero methods

-/// intentionally excluded.
+/// (Unit, Never, Function) are intentionally excluded.

 #[test]

-fn all_method_bearing_type_tags_present() {
+fn all_type_tags_present() {

 use std::collections::BTreeSet;